How to Cook Fresh Green Beans

 "Haricots verts" is simply French for "green beans."
 However, the term is often used for the very slender beans, also called French beans (not to be confused with frozen french-cut green beans), found in the produce section of many large supermarkets.
+Contrary to what many think, green beans are technically legumes because their fruit grows in a pod, whereas beans usually refer to the whole plant.

 Related: All the Green Bean Recipes You Need